iitis/ec-qaoa-code/README.md

 # Reproducing data

-The repository already contains the data used in the publications.
+The repository already contains the data used in the publication.
 To generate new samples, please follow the instruction below.
-Occasionally the code omits generating new data if old already exist (the scripts will complain, or inform about such issue) - in such case please remove the old data.
+Occasionally the code omits generating new data if old already exists (the scripts will complain, or inform about such issue) - in such a case please remove the old data.

 ## TSP generation
-To generate data, run the following files in the _qaoa_efficiency_analysis_ directory:
+To generate data, run the following codes in the main directory.
 ```
 julia tsp_generator.jl tsp_data_xy/tsp3 3 100
 julia tsp_generator.jl tsp_data_xy/tsp4 4 100